statsmaths/stat209/_notes/class01-introduction.md

 The goal of today is get you set up on your own computer with GitHub, R, and RStudio.

-Hopefully you brought your own machine to work with today so that you'll have this set up for the remainder of the semester.

 # GitHub

 ### About GitHub